Amplats approves R3.9bn extension of 250,000 oz/year Mototolo PGM mine - Miningmx

 Whereas the extension of Mototolo into the Der Brochen farm provides replacement PGM ounces, Mogalakwena will feed new ounces into the PGM market.
 Viljoen said Amplats was working through five workstreams with a critical phase being the feasibility study into construction of a third concentrator which would continue next year.

-No date was put on when the project would be approved.
+No date was put on when the project would be approved disappointing previous expectations of its finalisation by year-end.
 However, Viljoen said the continued assessment of the third concentrator would not affect progress on some of the other work streams which focus on equally critical issues such as community impact.

 Amplats said in February it planned to increase production a fifth to 3.8 million oz of PGMs by 2030.
 This was in line with bullish forecasts for PGM demand over the next 10 to 15 years.